 My name is Sid Good.
-I offer inclusive and affirmative counselling in Birmingham, UK, and online to people around the world.
+I offer inclusive and affirmative counselling online to people around the world.

 I work with people from all walks of life in a warm but practical way, and I am particularly interested in creating a space in therapy for you to explore your uniqueness and your special contribution to the world.